-The school day begins at 8:30 AM, therefore, students should arrive no later than 8:15 AM.
-Supervision of students begins at 7:45 AM each morning.
+The school day begins at 8:30 AM, therefore, students should arrive no later than 8:20 AM.
+Supervision of students begins at 7:40 AM each morning.
 No student is to be dropped off at the school before that time without prior permission of the Director of Pupil Services.
-Parents/guardians must sign their children in at the school office if they arrive after 8:30 AM.
+When dropped off by a parent/guardian, the parent/guardian must sign their child in at the school office if they arrive after 8:45 AM.

-A student is considered tardy if he/she is not in school by 8:30 AM unless the tardiness is related to a problem with the transportation provider, unexpected traffic due to an accident or road construction or severe weather.
+A student is considered tardy if he/she is not in school by 8:30 AM unless the tardiness is related to a problem with the transportation provider, unexpected traffic due to an accident, road construction or severe weather.